ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 -  If the condition causing the Short Failsafe persists longer than :ref:`FS_LONG_TIMEOUT<FS_LONG_TIMEOUT>` seconds the autopilot will go into Long Failsafe, send a message to the GCS that it has been entered, and execute the :ref:`FS_LONG_ACTN<FS_LONG_ACTN>` action, if enabled.
 The default setting for Long Failsafe action to take is RTL (Return to Launch).
 -  If the RC Failsafe condition is later exited, a message will be displayed that the Long Failsafe is cleared, but the flight mode will not revert.
 If it was a Throttle Failsafe that caused the RC Failsafe, and throttle was increased in order to exit, then an additional message will be sent stating that the Throttle Failsafe is OFF.

-.. note:: Mode set by Long Failsafe will continue even if your RC signal is reacquired.
-Once reacquired, the mode can only be exited via a mode change.
-In addition, other failsafes, such as battery failsafe, can also change the mode, if they occur subsequently.
+.. note:: The action set by :ref:`FS_LONG_ACTN<FS_LONG_ACTN>` will continue even if your RC signal is reacquired, if the flight mode is the same as it was before the failsafe action began.
+Once RC signal is reacquired, the :ref:`FS_LONG_ACTN<FS_LONG_ACTN>` can be exited via a mode change on the :ref:`FLTMODE_CH<FLTMODE_CH>`.
+If the mode on the RC transmitter was changed during the failsafe period, then this changed mode is entered after the RC signal is restored.
+In addition, other failsafes, such as battery failsafe, can also change the mode, if they occur subsequently to the RC signal loss.

 Bench Testing RC Failsafe
 ~~~~~~~~~~~~~~~~~~~~~~~~~